KratosMultiphysics/KratosSalomePlugin/README.md

 Also the [tests](tests) contain usage examples.

+## Documentation
+The documentation can be found in [Documentation](documentation).
+There it is explained more in detail how the [backend of the plugin works](documentation/backend.md).

+Furthermore it contains the [developers guide](documentation/developers_guide.md).

 ## Setup
   - Get Salome from <https://www.salome-platform.org/>.
 Usually it is enough to download and unpack it.
 For more information check the [installation guide](documentation/install_salome).